 AbstractCreator.
 Constructs, which can be used to instantiate various elements.

-Although, BaseLanguage was originally created using the Java 6 specification, it now includes features like try with resources, catch multiple exceptions, local variable type inference, default and private interface methods from later Java versions.
+Although, BaseLanguage was originally created using the Java 6 specification, it now includes features like try with resources, catch multiple exceptions, local variable type inference, default and private interface methods or the diamond operator from later Java versions.
 No additional language import is required to use these features since they are part of BaseLanguage itself.
 To provide compatibility with build processes requiring certain java language level, each solution can be configured in the Java tab of the module properties dialog to prohibit language feature not compatible with required language level.